karthikuppu/writing/vc-learning.md

 Regressing, by eliminating AI advancements that make our work more complex & creative, is stupid because the benefits of AI will far outweigh the negatives.

-We have no choice but to adapt & [personal tokens](/personal-token) will be an important piece of the puzzle.
-If you're interested in exploring this with me, [please reach out](https://x.com/saltykarthik).
+We have no choice but to adapt & personal tokens will be an important piece of the puzzle.

 ### Notes